Cancer Treatment and Your Dental Team

 During Treatment – As mentioned before, side effects from cancer medications and treatments can be quite debilitating.
 Your dental team can help you stay ahead of dry mouth that can lead to cavities and infections.
 Getting your teeth cleaned more often will keep the tartar and bacteria under control and they can also help you find products that heal and soothe.

 After Treatment – Even when cancer has been eliminated, the side effects from treatment can last a long time.
 For example, if head and neck radiation damaged the salivary glands or bone holding the teeth in, a person may never have the same resistance to decay and/or periodontal disease.
 It’s important to find out how often the patient needs to have their teeth cleaned and which teeth need to be monitored closely.

 Reducing Risks for Decay and Dry Mouth Symptoms During Treatment

 In all honesty, my personal recommendations for cancer patients are very similar to folks who are healthy.
 Staying hydrated and eating foods that are rich in vitamins and minerals will help your body heal.
 Great brushing habits are critical for removing the plaque germs that cause cavities.
 Flossing everyday will address the bacteria hiding below the gums.
 Using a rehydrating and repairing rinse after your teeth are clean will keep your teeth strong and resistant to damage.

 My favorite high powered and affordable brush can be found here.

 My favorite toothpaste is here.

-Take a look at my favorite dry mouth rinse here.
+Take a look at my favorite dry mouth rinse for daily use here.